uiuc-ling-cl/uiuc-ling-cl.github.io/ling506_ml/syllabus.md

 #### Knowledge and content scope

-* Some of the knowledge/contents involved in lab session may **not** be covered in lecture.
+* Some of the knowledge/contents involved in lab sessions may **not** be covered in lectures.
-* Some of the knowledge/contents involved in homework may **not** be covered in lecture or lab session.
+* Some of the knowledge/contents involved in homework assignments may **not** be covered in lectures or lab sessions.
-* Some of the knowledge/contents involved in final project may **not** be covered in lecture, lab session or homework.

 #### Responsibilities
 * Students are responsible for **all** of the material covered in class.
-* Students are responsible for **all** of the material covered in lab session.
+* Students are responsible for **all** of the material covered in lab sessions.
 * Students are responsible for **all** of the material covered in homework.
 * Students are responsible for **all** of the material covered in public Campuswire posts.
 This includes clarifications to homework instructions.
-* Students are responsible for informing the instructs of any issues that they have encountered during the course in a timely manner.
+* Students are responsible for informing the instructs of any issues that they have encountered during the course promptly.
 * Students are responsible for the **originality** of their solutions/code.

 #### Expectations

 * Students are expected to attend the entirety of every lecture and lab session and actively participate in the class.
-* Students are expected to develop self-learning and problem-solving abilities utilising all possible resources, e.g. office hours, text books, online contents and discussion with peers.
+* Students are expected to develop self-learning and problem-solving abilities utilising all possible resources, e.g. office hours, textbooks, online content and discussion with peers.
-* Students are expected to actively follow along and practice the examples presented in classe.
+* Students are expected to actively follow along and practice the examples presented in class.
-* Students are encourage to conduct discussion with classmates.
+* Students are encouraged to conduct discussions with classmates.

 <!--